EchoLynx-s/ccna-networking-today-cheat-sheet-2025/README.md

 ### 1.4.5 Check Your Understanding – Common Types of Networks

-This quiz validates that you can correctly match each **network type** to its purpose and scope.

-It checks that you understand:

-- **LAN (Local Area Network)**
+These are the **exact questions** from the NetAcad *Check Your Understanding* for this section.

+#### Q1
-  A network that connects users and end devices within a **small geographic area** such as a home, small office, or department inside a building.
+**Which network infrastructure provides access to users and end devices in a small geographical area, which is typically a network in a department in an enterprise, a home, or small business?**
+- Extranet
+- Intranet
+- ✅ LAN
+- WAN

+#### Q2
+**Which network infrastructure might an organization use to provide secure and safe access to individuals who work for a different organization but require access to the organization’s data?**
+- ✅ Extranet
+- Intranet
+- LAN
-- **Extranet**
+- WAN
-  The infrastructure used when an organization wants to give **secure access to its resources to people in another organization** (suppliers, partners, customers) while still keeping control.

-- **WAN (Wide Area Network)**
+#### Q3
-  A network that provides connectivity over a **large geographic area**, usually built and managed by a **telecommunications or internet service provider**, and used to interconnect multiple LANs.
+**Which network infrastructure provides access to other networks over a large geographical area, which is often owned and managed by a telecommunications service provider?**

-The goal of this section is to confirm you can clearly distinguish **LAN vs WAN** and **intranet vs extranet** based on who uses the network and how large an area it covers.

----
+- Extranet
+- Intranet
+- LAN
+- ✅ WAN

+**Quick exam note:** LAN = local.
+WAN = service-provider scale.
+Extranet = controlled external access (partners/contractors).
 ## 1.5.
 Internet Connections

 ### 1.5.1 Internet Access Technologies